chrisbanes/tivi/README.md

 ## Development setup

-First off, you require the latest [Android Studio Arctic Fox](https://developer.android.com/studio/preview) release to be able to build the app.
-This is because the project is written in [Jetpack Compose](https://developer.android.com/jetpack/compose) (more on that below).
+First off, you require the latest [Android Studio Bumblebee](https://developer.android.com/studio/preview) release to be able to build the app.

 ### Code style